Proudly Announcing New Ebook Titled 'My 45 Years of Living With Double Vision' - Webnewswire

 This book is a must read for others who are living with this troubling and uncomfortable condition.
 You are not alone.

-Her book is immediately downloadable from her website at booktoots.com (Booktoots’ Healing).
+Her book is immediately downloadable from her website at booktoots dot com (Booktoots’ Healing).
 Or, you can purchase it through the Lulu Bookstore.